webexpoprague/content/output/sessions-data.md

 ## Tags

-Design Systems, Frontend Dev
+Design Systems, Design Thinking &amp; UX, Frontend Dev

 ## Session Focused on

-Web Development: 100%, Design & UX: 60%, Marketing: 0%, Business: 20%
+Web Development: 100%, Design & UX: 80%, Marketing: 0%, Business: 0%

 ## Session Presenter

-Mariko Kosaka
+Shruti Balasa

 ## Session Presenter Bio

-Mariko is a  Chrome Developer Relations engineer.
-She spends time tracking and documenting newly interoperable features to better guide web developers on the ever-evolving web of platform features.
+Shruti Balasa is a full stack web developer and a tech educator from India.
+She likes to make web development simple for beginners through her courses, Youtube tutorials, and ebooks.
+She’s currently co-building VoxPop — the simplest website builder ever.
+Shruti chooses to work only four to five hours a day so she can cook healthy meals and spend quality time with her family.

 ## Session Details

 ### Date

-May 29, 2025 2:00 pm
+May 28, 2025 10:00 am

 ### Duration